Neural-Systems-at-UIO/QCAlign/docs/introduction.rst

 Currently QCAlign supports the Allen Mouse Brain Atlas CCFv3, 2015 and 2017 and the Waxholm Space Atlas of the Spraque Dawley Rat v2 and v3.

-**PLEASE visit our `EBRAINS page <https://ebrains.eu/service/quint/>`_ for more information about the QUINT workflow; and to find tutorials, examples of use, demo
+**PLEASE visit our `EBRAINS page <https://ebrains.eu/service/quint/>`_ for more information about the QUINT workflow; and to find tutorials, examples of use, demo videos and software download information.